multiversx/mx-docs/docs/validators/staking/merge-validator-delegation-sc.md

 1. Merging a Validator into an Existing Delegation Smart Contract

+_if the Merging Validator and Delegation Smart Contract are owned by the same walllet, no need to whitelist.
+Go directly to Merging step._

 From the Delegation Smart Contract owner's wallet, send a transaction with the following parameters:

 ```rust